konsumer/jsnuke/README.md

 // this creates an audio-worklet for playback createAudioWorklet(audioContext, queue)

-// This generates a Uint8Array of bytes foir a WAV-file, and can be used offline createWave(queue)
+// This generates a Uint8Array of bytes for a WAV-file, and can be used offline createWave(queue)
 ```